Stop the Clocks

 Stop the Clocks is a compilation album by English rock band Oasis.
 It was released on 20 November 2006 by Big Brother Recordings.
 The "retrospective collection" is an 18-track double album with the featured songs chosen by Noel Gallagher.
-It went 5× Platinum in the United Kingdom.
+It was certified 5× Platinum in the United Kingdom.

 Background

 The album came about due to the end of Oasis' recording contract with Sony BMG Music Entertainment.
-Noel Gallagher has gone on record before on numerous occasions saying that the band wouldn't release a greatest hits album unless they were about to split up.
-However, in an interview with news.com.au in December 2005, he hinted that Sony were planning to release one anyway, and that despite his misgivings, he would have to get involved with it otherwise it'd be bad.
+Noel Gallagher had previously said that the band wouldn't release a greatest hits album unless they were about to split up.
+In an interview with news.com.au in December 2005, he hinted that Sony were planning to release one anyway, and that despite his misgivings, he would have to get involved with it otherwise it'd be bad.
 This was clarified in December 2006, when he told The Guardian that when he made it clear to Sony that the band were not going to re-sign to them, the record label decided to release a greatest hits album.
 Gallagher then explained that he insisted that it had to be a 'best-of' because he felt a compilation of the best singles, album tracks and B-sides would produce a stronger album than a compilation of singles.

-To address some fans' concerns that the release of a greatest hits album was a sign that the band were about to finish, based on some of Noel Gallagher's previous comments, the press release for the album confirmed that they are merely taking "a well earned sabbatical prior to starting work on new material, destined for similar levels of success in the future.
+To address some fans' concerns that the release of a greatest hits album was a sign that the band were about to finish, based on some of Noel Gallagher's previous comments, the press release for the album confirmed that they were merely taking "a well earned sabbatical prior to starting work on new material, destined for similar levels of success in the future.
 As such, this is not a full stop, but merely a time out; a dream set list, and a chance for the world to review the immense contribution that Oasis have made and continue to make to rock 'n' roll."

-Gallagher stated in an episode of MTV's Gonzo that the album would be more for future generations, as Gallagher himself became interested in artists such as The Beatles through compilation albums.
+Gallagher stated in an episode of MTV's Gonzo that the album would be more for future generations, as Gallagher himself became interested in artists such as the Beatles through compilation albums.

 To celebrate the release of the album, the band unveiled their first full-length film – Lord Don't Slow Me Down, shot during the Don't Believe the Truth world tour, from May 2005 to March 2006, the film was shown in November 2006 around the world in selected picture houses, theatres and cinemas to winners of fans competitions and the press.
 It was also broadcast on Channel 4 in the UK.

 In Japan, a box set was also released of all their singles to coincide with the album.